Home > BRSG Consultation

 The guiding vision of the Black Religious Scholars Group (BRSG) is to sponsor consultations and speaking series for the edification of the liberating theology and witness of the Black Church tradition within the academy, church and wider Black community.

 Our annual public forums across North America at welcoming congregations continue the process of exploring ways in which meaningful dialogue and partnership can occur between Black religious scholars and the larger Black community and its churches for the well-being and advancement of both our people and communities.

-During the fifteenth annual consultation, the Black Religious Scholars Group will honor Rev. Dr. Jeremiah Wright Jr.
+During the sixteenth annual consultation, the Black Religious Scholars Group will honor Rev. Dr. Micahel Eric Dyson.

 Black Religious Scholars Group

 Vanderbilt University Divinity School